 The best business schools in the world are accredited by AACSB International—The Association to Advance Collegiate Schools of Business.
 Western New England University is the only private institution in western Massachusetts accredited by AACSB International and among fewer than 5% of business schools in the world to hold this accreditation.

 On campus, you'll gain hands-on experience by managing student music, theatre, and arts productions.
 You'll also have opportunities to work with arts and entertainment industry professionals through our speakers' series and internship program.
 You'll tour arts and entertainment facilities to see how things are managed behind the scenes, such as Radio City Music Hall, Lincoln Center for Performing Arts, Tanglewood Music Center, and the Eric Carle Museum of Picture Book Art.
 Our students have interned at CityStage/Symphony Hall, Massachusetts International Festival for the Arts, Springfield Museums, and as part of our Nonprofit Board Field Experience.

 The SAP Certification Advantage

 SAP, the Enterprise software, is part of our core Business Education of how today's businesses are run.
 SAP is used by companies such as SunPower for talent management, the San Francisco 49ers to enhance fan experience and Proctor & Gamble for real-time analytics.
 Students receive SAP certification which expands career options.

 Study Abroad: View Business From a Global Perspective

-Our shrinking world requires business professionals to think from a global perspective.
-The College of Business will help you to become a citizen of the world while making valuable contributions in your explorations.
-Whether you participate in the London Study Abroad semester, a short seminar summer course, or in a semester-long trip, the experience will broaden your horizons and help you compete in the global landscape.
+Today’s competitive workforce needs business professionals who think from a global perspective.
+The College of Business will help you to become a student of world economies and cultures while making valuable contributions in your explorations.
+Whether you participate in a faculty-led summer seminar course or spend a semester at an international university, the experience will broaden your horizons and help you compete in the global landscape.